-We use frozen corn, but you could certainly use fresh corn cut right off the cob for this dish.
 Also, keep in mind that poblano peppers can vary a lot in terms of heat levels, even peppers from the same plant can be different.
-Since we were in New Mexico at the time, we found both red and green poblano peppers and the red ones seemed to pack the most heat.
+We’ve used both red and green poblano peppers and the red ones seemed to pack the most heat.
 However, you can often find poblanos that have very little heat.
 The problem is that you don’t really know until you bite into them!
 If that intimidates you, just replace the poblano peppers with Anaheim peppers, which are very mild.

 Stuffed Poblano Peppers

-- 6 poblano peppers can use Anaheim peppers for less heat
+- 6 whole poblano peppers can use Anaheim peppers for less heat

-- 2 large shallots finely chopped (or ½ yellow onion)
+- 2 large large shallots finely chopped (or 1 yellow onion)

 - ½ cup minced cilantro